Our Food Charter

 • Provide opportunities to grow food at work and in the community

-We will share what pledges people make (anonymously) in our newsletter and on social media – we’d love you to share your journey on how making changes
+We will share what pledges people make (anonymously, unless agreed otherwise) in our newsletter and on social media – we’d love you to share your journey on how you are making changes.